uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 uploaded/changed.

 ## Requirements
-1. secrets.py - this file contains the following information:

-    1. as_api = "" - The ArchivesSpace API URL
-    2. xtf_host = "" - The XTF hostname URL
-    3. xtf_remote_path = "" - The path where EAD.xml files are to be
-    uploaded
-    4. xtf_local_path = os.getcwd() + "/clean_eads" - The local path for
-    EAD.xml files after ArchivesSpace export and cleanup.

-2. requirements.txt - this file contains all the dependencies needed to run the program.
+1. requirements.txt - this file contains all the dependencies needed to run the program.
-3. A computer with a processor that has at least 2 cores and 2 threads.
+2. A computer with a processor that has at least 2 cores and 2 threads.

 ## Process
 This is a walkthrough of the program and how it functions.